octobercms/docs/plugin-settings.md

 - [Back-end settings forms](#backend-forms)
 - [File-based configuration](#file-configuration)

 There are two ways to configure plugins - with the back-end settings forms and with the configuration files.
-The back-end settings forms provide the better user experience, but they are more complicated for the development.
+The back-end settings forms provide a better user experience, but they carry more overhead for the initial development.

 <a name="database-settings" class="anchor" href="#database-settings"></a>
 ## Database settings